chRyNaN/colors/docs/colors-core/colors-core/com.chrynan.colors/-color-int/index.md

 | G | Green | 8 Bits | 0...255 |
 | B | Blue | 8 Bits | 0...255 |

-The components in the above table are listed in encoding order, which is why [ColorInt](index.md)s are called "ARGB" colors.
+The components in the above table are listed in encoding order, which is why [ColorInt](index.md)s are called &quot;ARGB&quot; colors.

 ## Constructors